RESEARCH BRIEF FOR POLICYMAKERS

 Distinguishing Marine Spatial Planning and Marine Protected Area Planning

-Two management processes widely used around the globe, MSP and MPA planning are key for sustainability in a changing ocean, but are not one and the same.
-This research brief is intended to inform decision-makers, marine managers, and practitioners on how to leveraging synergies between MSP and MPA planning and moving toward sustainability in a changing ocean.
+Two widely used management processes, MSP and MPA planning, are key to sustainability in a changing ocean, but they are not the same.
+This research brief is intended to inform decision-makers, marine managers, and practitioners on how to leverage synergies between MSP and MPA planning and move toward sustainability in a changing ocean.

-Two management processes widely used around the globe, MSP and MPA planning are key for sustainability in a changing ocean, but are not one and the same.
-This research brief is intended to inform decision-makers, marine managers, and practitioners on how to leveraging synergies between MSP and MPA planning and moving toward sustainability in a changing ocean.
+Two widely used management processes, MSP and MPA planning, are key to sustainability in a changing ocean, but they are not the same.
+This research brief is intended to inform decision-makers, marine managers, and practitioners on how to leverage synergies between MSP and MPA planning and move toward sustainability in a changing ocean.

 Download the brief here: